Gangs of Wasseypur: Development

 Anurag Kashyap said he had wanted to make a film on Bihar with the name Bihar for some time, but for various reasons it didn't take off.
-In 2008 he met Zeishan Quadri (the writer of Gangs of Wasseypur) who told him about Wasseypur's story.
+In 2008, he met Zeishan Quadri, who would then go on to write the script of the film, after he discussed with him Wasseypur's story.
 He found it unreal to believe that mafia activity and gang war existed at such a high level, and what really attracted him was not gang war but the entire story of the emergence of the mafia.
 According to him, to tell the story through a few families is what interested him but that also meant a longer reel.
 "We all know mafia exists but what they do, how they operate, why they do we don't know and that is something which forms the basis of the film".